jonnyblevins/BI-Analyst-Skills-Project/README.md

 - Goal: Upgrade "paper-based card catalog"
 - Initial Scope: Develop for "two roles in the system"

-This project covers meeting one between TWC and the library representative and provides content beyond optional bonus questions.
+This project provides a scenario for meeting one between TWC project personnel and the library representative and provides content beyond optional bonus questions.

 ## :orange_book: Index